India 5G in 2026: Speed Tests and Coverage Maps

 Coverage: 70-75% of Hyderabad proper

-HITEC City, Gachibowli, Madhapur, Banjara Hills, and Jubilee Hills have good 5G.
-The old city areas have weaker coverage.
-Cyberabad's tech hubs were prioritized during the rollout, which makes sense from a business perspective but leaves large residential areas underserved.
+HITEC City, Gachibowli, Madhapur, Banjara Hills, and Jubilee Hills all have good 5G.
+Old city areas?
+Weaker.
+Cyberabad's tech hubs got priority during rollout, which makes business sense but leaves large residential neighborhoods underserved.
+I think that gap's going to take another year or two to close.

 Chennai